alaffin12/stackedit/Caught by Stradh.md

 > "No..."
 >
 > A loud, feminine voice comes from the crowd, slicing through the square like thunder on a storm cloud  "...men and women of the Town Watch, take not one step further toward this man!"
 You see Lady Wachter step forward, her eyes blazing with cold fire.
-_Lady Wachter’s voice slices through the square like thunder through a stormcloud, her eyes blazing with cold fire._
+>
-"You dare raise a blade against him—for a laugh?
-A _laugh_?
+>"You dare raise a blade against him—for a laugh?
+A laugh?
 And yet you bow to a man who wraps this town in shackles of forced cheer, who hangs ribbons over rot, and dares call it salvation!"

-_She steps forward, arms wide, cloak billowing like wings._
+>
-"You are not his dogs!
+>"You are not his dogs!
 You are the blood of Vallaki—born of hardship, tempered by shadow, proud and unbroken.
 And yet you march in lockstep for a tyrant who would burn your homes to fuel his next festival!"
+>
+> You see

 _There is movement—three figures emerge from the crowd, townsfolk you've seen before but never quite noticed.
 They stand behind Lady Wachter, heads high, fists clenched._